rklabacka/genomics-pipeline-intro/README.md

 ## Genomic Filetypes

 ### .fastq
-Similar to .fasta files, .fastq files contain a <span style="color:blue">some *sequence identifier* text</span> and biological sequence data.
+Similar to .fasta files, .fastq files contain a  &#x1F538; sequence identifier and biological sequence data.
 Additionally, .fastq files contain a sequencing quality score for each base pair position.
 Here is an example of one sequence and its associated information:

 ```
 @SeqID